descendsphere/route-render/BACKLOG.md

 - **[FEATURE] Manage Routes:** Add UI to allow renaming and deleting routes from the library.

 ### Core Functionality Enhancements

-- **[FEATURE] Accurate POI/Waypoint Altitude:** Use `Cesium.sampleTerrainMostDetailed` to fetch the correct terrain height for all POIs and waypoints, ensuring they are rendered at their true altitude instead of being clamped to the ground.
 - **[FIX] Prevent Camera Clipping on Mobile:**
   - **Problem:** The camera can clip through terrain during tour playback on mobile devices because collision detection is disabled by default for performance reasons (`screenSpaceCameraController.enableCollisionDetection = false`).
   - **Solution (Option 3 - Hybrid Approach):** Programmatically enable Cesium's built-in collision detection *only* during tour playback on mobile devices.
 This balances the need for performance during general map interaction with the requirement for a clean visual experience during the cinematic tour.